Ontotext-AD/now-docs/_v1_0_0-docs/data-behind.md

 ---

 ## Dataset
-In the current 2.1 release we crafted our dataset using the latest versions of [DBpedia](http://wiki.dbpedia.org/) and [Wikidata](http://wikidata.org) datasets.
-There are also mappings to [Geonames](http://www.geonames.org) entities and mappings to [Umbel](http://umbel.org/) classes.
+In the current 2.1 release we crafted the publishing dataset using the latest versions of [DBpedia](http://wiki.dbpedia.org/) and [Wikidata](http://wikidata.org) datasets.
+In addition, there are links to [Geonames](http://www.geonames.org) instances and mappings to [Schema.org](http://schema.org) and [Umbel](http://umbel.org/) classes which increases the accuracy of the type detection for named entities.

 #### Dataset sources *(What dataset are used?)*
-We are using the english version of DBpedia-2015-04 and corresponding Wikidata export from the end of march 2015.
+We utilize the english version of DBpedia-2015-04 and corresponding Wikidata export (20150223).
 Mappings to Geoname and Umbel are retrieved from the DBpedia export.

 #### Internal representation *(How are they merged?)*
-Working with various sources is not a trivial task since each source utilizes its own format and ontology schema.
-Although DBpedia is the central source around which we built the dataset we were trying to find a solution that will allow us not to be bound to any particular data provider in future.
-This is the reason we decided to introduce our own ontology schema which we will maintain and improve with next releases.
-The model aims to provide a bare minimum of features required by the extraction pipeline and the rest of the platform services.
+Each source we used to produce the dataset relies on its own ontology schema tightly related with the main purpose of the dataset and its application.
+There isn't a strict match between the classes found in the primary sources and their count also differs.
+There are many errors especially in the types that come from the external sources and very often there are entities which come with more than one basic class.
+The majority of problems we faced are when those classe overlap (i.e Location/Organization).
+To simplify the things we introduced publishing ontology schema which purpose is to describe the most interesting classes speaking in terms of news and publishing.
+The model aims to provide a bare minimum features required by the extraction pipeline and the rest of the platform services.

-As a parent class for all classes we use pub:Thing.
-There are few major classes that represent the main focus of the entity recognition and several subsidiary classes which allow better classification of the instances.
+There are few major classes that represent the main focus of the entity recognition and several subsidiary classes for better classification of the instances.

 ##### Major classes for named entities
 These classes are used by the pipeline during the NER process.